brunopiato/brunopiato/README.md

 ## <a href="https://github.com/brunopiato/MachineLearning_Essay">Machine Learning algorithms essay</a>

 An essay is the best way to compare different algorithms and hyperparameter fine-tuning in terms of their performance metrics.
 Here I tested five classification algorithms, ten regression models and three clustering algorithms.

+## <a href="https://github.com/DataSolvers/IBM_EmployeeAttrition/tree/brunopiato">IBM Employee Attrition forecasting</a>

+Employee attrition can be a big money sink for companies.
+Forecasting the employees with biggest attrition probabilities can be a strategic way to save money by understanding the main reason they would leave the company and act to prevent it.